As you may have already guessed, this Ball Trainmaster Celsius (ref. NT1050D-LJ-SLC) is the same good old Trainmaster TMT in a new, dressier skin.

-It is a pleasure to admit that the whole layout is very legible both in a broad light and in total darkness (Ball Watch claims that their tritium tubes are around 100 times brighter than an average luminous substance used in normal wrist watches,) although it would be even better to have a small bulb attached to the thermometer gauge as well.
+It is a pleasure to admit that the whole layout is legible both in a broad light and in total darkness (Ball Watch claims that their tritium tubes are around 100 times brighter than an average luminous substance used in normal wristwatches,) although it would be even better to have a small bulb attached to the thermometer gauge as well.

-As you can see on the photos, the watch itself features the same stainless steel case used by other similarly styled members of the family.
+As you can see in the photos, the watch itself features the same stainless steel case used by other similarly styled members of the family.

 Comfortable 41 millimeters in diameter and only 12 millimeters in height, the case is equipped with an oversized setting crown that makes it easier to operate the watch, but will certainly bite from time to time the back of your hand if you, like me, prefer to wear a watch lower on the wrist.

-The lugs don’t seem to be particularly long, so, even if you have a very thin wrist, the watch will not look ridiculous on you.
+The lugs aren’t particularly long, so, even if you have a thin wrist, the watch will not look ridiculous on you.